xcenv/xcenv/README.md

 ## TODO

+- [ ] Add XCODE_VERSION support
+- [ ] Add support to search from location of the xcodeproj/xcworkspace
 - [ ] Init command creates shims of xcode binaries in /usr/bin that contain "libxcselect.dylib"
 - [ ] Add more to README
   - [ ] Add instructions for use